Journey Stories: About This Exhibition

-Journey stories are tales of how we and our ancestors came to America – are a central element of our personal heritage.
+The Smithsonian’s Journey Stories exhibition explored how people came to America.
+These stories of travel and migration are often key to our personal identities.
 From Native Americans to new American citizens and regardless of our ethnic or racial background, everyone has a story to tell.
-Our history is filled with stories of people leaving behind everything – families and possessions – to reach a new life in another state, across the continent, or even across an ocean.
+Our history is filled with stories of people leaving behind everything to reach a new life in another state, across the continent, or even across an ocean.